phpjuice/pest-plugin-vcr/README.md

 ### Security

-If you discover any security related issues, reach out to me @tsd_mohammed instead of using the issue tracker.
+If you discover any security related issues, send us an email to phpjuice@gmail.com instead of using the issue tracker.

 ## Credits